QuE-MRT/2023_TUMKRI_NVIS_PHIPvsDNPInVivoStudy/README.md

 However code from two external repositories (pyNMR by Benno Meier and brukerMRI by Joerg Döpfert) is integrated into some functions.
-Therefore a folder with their respective Licenses is included here as well.
+Therefore a folder with their respective Licenses is included here as well and their code is cited within the packages.